radiantearth/stac-api-spec/CONTRIBUTING.md

 should be updated to the new specification before there is a real release.
 And ideally an API client is also updated.
 This provides the core sanity check.
 If there are changes or fixes to the spec or schemas needed from their feedback then make fixes and do RC2.
 If it is just fixes to the examples or tooling then no additional RC is needed.
-After there is no more changes to spec or schemas then the release process should be done on master, with no changes to the spec - just updating the version numbers.
+After there is no more changes to spec or schemas then the release process should be done on main, with no changes to the spec - just updating the version numbers.

 ## Governance